When Cats Read Science Fiction

 Flipping through the issues now, with 20 years of hindsight, is fascinating.
-Writers who went on to stellar careers were just getting their start in the pages of Asimov’s — like Jonathan Letham, Robert Reed, Jack McDevitt, Jeff Vandermeer, Nisi Shawl, Tony Daniel, Nicola Griffith, Greg Egan, Allen Steele, Stephen Baxter, Kathleen Ann Goonan, Kij Johnson, Chris Willrich, Ray Vukcevich, Richard Parks, Wil McCarthy, Tony Daniel, and Ian R. MacLeod.
+Writers who went on to stellar careers were just getting their start in the pages of Asimov’s — like Jonathan Letham, Robert Reed, Jack McDevitt, Jeff Vandermeer, Nisi Shawl, Tony Daniel, Nicola Griffith, Greg Egan, Allen Steele, Stephen Baxter, Kathleen Ann Goonan, Kij Johnson, Chris Willrich, Ray Vukcevich, Richard Parks, Wil McCarthy, and Ian R. MacLeod.

 They appeared side by side with giants of the field like Ursula K. Le Guin, Frederick Pohl, John Brunner, Brian Aldiss, Joe Haldeman, Kim Stanley Robinson, Robert Silverberg, William Tenn, Avram Davidson, Brian Stableford, Thomas M. Disch, Connie Willis, Gregory Benford, Bruce Sterling, Michael Swanwick, Kate Wilhelm, Nancy Kress, Lewis Shiner, and Damon Knight.